nlesc-nano/swan/README.rst

 Screening Workflows And Nanomaterials
 ################################################################################

-Workflows and statistical models to predict numerical properties for nanomaterials.
+**Swan** is a Python pacakge to create statistical models to predict molecular properties.
 See Documentation_.

 Installation